dbmcclain/ForthRPL/README.md

 Writing good code in Forth requires substantial thought.
 I am most proficient in Lisp, and I can be massively productive with it.
 I cannot duplicate that productivity using Forth, even though I spent the better part of 20 years writing Forth.
 I can more easily read S-Expressions in Lisp, than I can read threaded code in Forth.
 And thinking about the most efficient, or most terse, statement of an algorithm in Forth takes 10x longer than in Lisp, for me.
 But going through the exercise in Forth, at least partway, imparts an appreciation and new insights about computer programming that I don't get from the insular environment provided by my Lisp system.

 The term _"Good Forth Code"_ arises frequently.
 It connotes code that is rarely more than one or two lines for each verb.
 Huge mega-blocks of code, as one often finds in Lisp/Scheme, are _"bad style"_ in Forth.
 Trying to achieve _"Good Code"_ is where you really have to think deep and hard.
+Some of the lessons here can be usefully carried back to Lisp/Scheme.

 So both Forth and Lisp could be called LFSP's, but they each have very different arenas of applicability.